- Deep and Thorough Reviews of 5 Top-rated Best Mountain Bike GPS

 Some of the prominent apps for smartphones include STRAVA and Map My Ride.
 They have all the cool functionality like speed, directions, altitude, distances.

-These wearables challenge the existence of bike GPS.
+These wearables challenge the existence of a bike GPS.

 These features might sound tempting.
 Who wants an extra expense on a GPS while you can download an app to your phone in a few minutes, right?